 Bankruptcy Exemptions in Oklahoma protect your personal property from creditors and the Court.
-To many people filing a bankruptcy is the source for a lot of fear.
+For many people, filing bankruptcy is a source of fear and stress.
 This isn’t unusual or silly given the financial hardship people find themselves in.
-When you file a bankruptcy most people will file either a chapter 7 or a chapter 13 case.
+When you file bankruptcy most people file either a chapter 7 or a chapter 13 case.
 Regardless of the chapter you file it’s crucial to know which property is safe and which can be lost in bankruptcy.
 If property you have inst protected by Bankruptcy Exemptions in Oklahoma you could loose it to the creditor or the Bankruptcy Court.
 The good news is that most of your property isn’t lost when you file.
+This is because of the vast number of property exemptions available in our State.

 Homestead Exemptions in Oklahoma Bankruptcy

-When filing bankruptcy in Oklahoma, your home’s entire value is protected, no matter how high.
+When you file bankruptcy your home’s entire value is protected, no matter how high.
 If the home is in town, the property must be under an acre; if it’s rural, you’re limited to 160 acres.
 In cases where over 25% of the property is used for business purposes, the homestead exemption is capped at $5000.

 The exemption’s dollar amount is determined by taking the property’s value less what you owe.
 For example, if the home is appraised at $250,000 and your mortgage is at $100,000, your exemption is $150,000.
-It’s possible to keep your home if you make all mortgage payments on time.
+It’s possible to keep your home if you file chapter 7.
+All that you have to do is make sure the payments are current.
+In chapter 13 bankruptcy mortgage payments do not need to be current.
+Any past due payments must be caught up in whats called the chapter 13 bankruptcy plan.
 Every case is different, and it’s best to consult a bankruptcy attorney for advice specific to your situation.

 All filers can exempt a motor vehicle up to $7500 in value.
 If your car is worth $20,000 and you owe $15,000, you have $5000 in equity and the vehicle is exempt.
 If equity exceeds $7500, the bankruptcy trustee may sell the vehicle to pay creditors and you’d receive the dollar value of the exemption.
 In most instances, you can keep your car if you continue to make timely payments.